 •A dog or puppy is a huge commitment of time, money, and energy, and you need to make sure that you’re ready before you bring a pet home.
 You also have to consider a dog’s potential needs in the future.
 Adopting a puppy is different from adopting an adult dog, and adopting a senior dog has its own challenges, too.
 With puppies, you’ll have to factor in the cost of vaccination, spaying and neutering, training and socialization classes, and new equipment like leashes, bowls, toys, and more.
 Puppies require a lot of stimulation and play, and also frequent naps.
 Their immune systems are not always fully developed, and they may have medical needs that adult dogs don’t have.
 They may not be potty trained, so be prepared to clean up some accidents.

 Adult dogs are usually up-to-date on vaccines and already spayed or neutered by their shelter.
-They tend to have a grasp on basic commands and may have started some sort of behavior training.
+They tend to have a grasp on basic commands and may have started some sort of behavior training at somewhere like A Dog’s Path – a San Antonio dog training establishment for example.
 Good shelters and rescue groups will often work with dogs in their care to teach them to be social and well-behaved, as it increases their chances of being adopted.
 This is something you should ask your local shelter about.
 Adult dogs have exercise needs and require mental stimulation.
 It is important that you can keep up with them.
 You may have to hire a dog walker if you’re gone for most of the day or a pet sitter if you travel.

 Senior dogs tend to be more relaxed.
 While their exercise needs may not be as extreme as puppies or adult dogs, they do sometimes come with health issues that must be addressed.
 You will also have to be prepared for end-of-life care.
 That said, senior dogs tend to be more used to living with humans and are able to become very attached easily.
 They make for great cuddle buddies, and they are often a dog of choice for senior owners who want a loving pet that has a manageable energy level.